 Lat Pulldowns: 4 x 12-15

-You’ll probably experience more long term muscle growth if you were to do high volume workouts for, let’s say three weeks followed by low volume workouts for three weeks, rather than doing just one method for that six weeks.
-The same applies to rep ranges in your workouts.
+You’ll probably experience more long term muscle growth by mixing them up.
+For example, you could do high volume workouts for eight weeks followed by low volume workouts for eight week.

 Here’s a quick reference guide to implementing both high volume and low volume training into your workout routine: